How Much Do Beauty School Instructors Make? Salary, Jobs, and Career Paths

 Before starting, students should confirm both their school’s admission requirements and their state’s licensing standards.
 These rules vary.
 For example, NeoSho Beauty College states that applicants must be at least 18 years old and have a high school diploma or GED.

 Once enrolled, students may receive books, supplies, and practical tools used during training, depending on the school.
 Early practice may begin on mannequins or classmates before students move into supervised work with real clients.
 That is where confidence begins to build as theory, safety, and technique come together.
-The Final Step: The State Board Exam

 The final hurdle is licensure.
 Depending on the state, that may involve a written exam, a practical exam, or both.
 Students typically spend the last phase of training reviewing sanitation, safety, state law, and service procedures so they are prepared for the licensing process.